Suny-IM/EHMC/README.md

-# 【The construction of metagenome-assembled genomes by a combinational strategy of single and co-assembly 临时脚本名】
+# The construction of metagenome-assembled genomes by a combinational strategy of single and co-assembly

 This directory contains scripts related to the manuscript "【文章名】".